 - What is the end goal of a pharmaceutical product or medical device?

-- Identifying the most feasible country for clinical trials. global data acceptance, developmental infrastructure, clinical developmental costs.
+- Identify the most feasible country for clinical trials with global data acceptance, developmental infrastructure, and effective clinical developmental costs.

 - Identifying the most efficient and effective ways for clinical developments

-“When you are not sure about the path, then how sure you are that you reach the destination?”
+“When you are not clear about the development path, how sure do you reach the destination?”

 Clinical development strategy